kluctl/kluctl/docs/commands.md

 Misc arguments:
   Command specific arguments.

   -y, --yes                                    Suppresses 'Are you sure?' questions and proceeds as if you would answer
                                                'yes'.
       --dry-run                                Performs all kubernetes API calls in dry-run mode.
   -o, --output-format=OUTPUT-FORMAT,...
 Specify output format and target file, in the format 'format=path'.
-Format
-                                           can either be 'text' or 'yaml'.
+                                               Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
                                                The actual format for yaml is currently not documented and subject to change.
+  -l, --delete-by-label=DELETE-BY-LABEL,...
+Override the labels used to find objects for deletion.

 ```
 <!-- END SECTION -->